AdguardTeam/VscodeAdblockSyntax/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please read our [Contributing Guide][contributing] for details on how to get started.
+Please read our [Development Guide][development] for details on how to get started.

 ## 📝 License